Simply secure

 End-to-end encryption gives you the confidence to talk, message, and share documents across teams and with clients through a single app — available on all your devices.

-German government evaluates Wire
+German government endorses Wire

 Compliance requirements